 The partnership may be:

-cross-border working between local authorities
+Cross-boundary working between local authorities

-an initiative to develop new systems, techniques or technologies
+An initiative to develop new systems, techniques or technologies

-a project to draft and publish new policies or provide professional advice
+A project to draft and publish new policies or provide professional advice

-a long-term or innovative commercial arrangement (a partnership needs to be deeper and more ambitious than a conventional term contract).
+A long-term or innovative commercial arrangement (a partnership needs to be deeper and more ambitious than a conventional term contract).